What is Supervision?

 - North West College of Homeopathy.

-The homeopaths I love learning from, and whose works I refer to daily are:
+There are many inspiring Homeopaths I love learning from, and whose works I refer to daily.

 Louis Klein, Jan Scholten, Annette Sneevliet, Dr Jonathan Hardy, Dr Julie Geraghty, Dr Elizabeth Thompson and Geoff Johnson.